popovalexei/Simon-Says-Game/README.md

 # Simon-Says-Game

+You can play Simon Says Game online at https://popovalexei.github.io/Simon-Says-Game/.

 Simon Says Game - is a simple game that I developed as a practice exercise during a Udemy web development course.
 The game is based on the classic Simon Says game, where the user has to repeat a sequence of colors in the correct order.

 Technologies Used: